Matthew Torres

 Matthew Torres (born March 27, 2001) is an American Paralympic swimmer who represented the United States at the 2020 Summer Paralympics.

 Career

 He represented the United States in the men's 400 metre freestyle S8 event at the 2020 Summer Paralympics and won a bronze medal.

 On April 14, 2022, Torres was named to the roster to represent the United States at the 2022 World Para Swimming Championships.
+On April 29, 2023, Torres was named to the roster to represent the United States at the 2023 World Para Swimming Championships.